AUTHOR : RIVA BLACKLEY

 Community Involvement in Artifact Protection

-Community awareness is pivotal[3] in ensuring the long-term preservation of rare artifacts.
+Community awareness is pivotal in high-risk customer[3] ensuring the long-term preservation of rare artifacts.
 Successful case studies demonstrate the positive impact of involving local communities in conservation efforts.

 International Collaboration